prabh8331/Daily_coding_practice/Python/day2.md

 ## Python practice day2

+### Find the Runner-Up Score!
-### 1. Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
+#### 1. Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given n scores.
 Store them in a list and find the score of the runner-up.

-#### Print Hello world
 ``` py
 if __name__ == '__main__':
     n = int(input())  #this input is given by code checker to input the answer value   5